 Many people carry generators on the back, or underneath their campers or trucks.
-The Honda EU10i is an incredibly simple and compact choice that has been reported to run for up to 8 hours on eco-mode.
+The Champion Dual Fuel 2500W Inverter is an incredibly simple and compact choice that can run efficiently overnight.
 Of course, there are a multitude of generators to choose from online and in stores.
 You can see those options and why we think the Champion is the best in our portable generator review:

 Fixed and Portable Solar

 You can go the fixed route and install solar panels on the roof of your vehicle.
 This requires time and planning but can be a great option because you won’t need to move or carry batteries and solar panels.
 You can buy solar kits that already come with charge controllers, panels, cables, and everything else you need to install solar power.

 However, there are portable solar kits that require no installation.
 They take up minimal space with folding solar panels and can be packed away in your van when you’re not using them.
 You would simply need to lay the panels in the sun.
 These kits come with a battery that already has charging ports and outlets wired in.
 This is an easy option if you’re not good with electrical installation or don’t have time.

 If you’re looking to spend very little money there are a multitude of emergency radios that can charge your phone, have a small hand crank on the side, a small solar panel, and double as AM/FM radio stations.
 These take up less space and are a great addition to any bug out van or bag.

 The option to have a bed is really what makes a bug out van really sustainable in the long run.
 It allows you to sleep anywhere you park while protecting you from the elements.